BESS Workgroup

 Where the above fields are defined as follows:

-* The DF Algorithm can have the following values:
+* The DF Algorithm algorithm can have the following values:

-- Alg 0 - Default Designated Forwarder Election algorithm, or
+- Alg 0 - Default Designated Forwarder Election DF election algorithm, or i.e., the modulus-based

 - Alg 1 - HRW algorithm as per [RFC8584].